annotation/stam-tools/README.md

 above, except for an extra first column with the annotation (transposition) ID, and an extra final column with all annotations ID underlying the transposition (separated by a pipe character).

+### stam batch

+The `stam batch` tool is used when you want to execute multiple subcommands in series.

+Subcommands are read from standard input, either interactively or by piping input.
+The syntax for the subcommands is equivalent to their invocation from the command line, but with the following differences:

+* there is no `stam` command, just start with the subcommand
+* you can not pass input/output arguments to load/save from/to annotation stores with the individual subcommands anymore, instead, these should be passed on the batch level as a whole.

+The annotation store(s) is loaded once at the start, and saved at the end if there are any changes (and you didn't set --dry-run).
+This gives `stam batch` its edge over just running the `stam` command itself in sequence; data need not be loaded and stored after each step.